 chance to get to know each other and perhaps develop some chances to support Cat's research.

 Nov 1st: The Durston family, John, Val and Mollie are hosting the evening.
-They have been researching their family
+They have been researching their

-history for some years and
+family history for

+members leading the evening.
 An evening to relish.

 Dec 6th: Quiz Night with light refreshments.
+Usual dubious questions and the wonderful raffle.
+Please bring a

 Jan 3rd: Members Meeting at the Century Club, Mendip Avenue.
 2.00 p.m.
 Bar is open until 3.00 p.m.
 Happy New Year.